 2. Boost your self-esteem

-You can do this by doing any or all of the following:
+You can achieve this by doing any or all of the following:

 - give (or plan to give) yourself a treat, such as a break and some favourite food, or buy yourself a small luxury